Efficient Off-Policy Q-Learning for Data-Based Discrete-Time LQR Problems: Introduction

-In this paper we incorporate the results of Willems' Lemma into a Q-learning framework to solve the LQR control problem and show that this leads to the design of an off-policy, efficient algorithm.
-We then address the subsequent question of how this algorithm compares with the LMI-based methods in the literature that solve the same LQR problem.
-Our findings are that the Q-learning algorithm has a lower computational complexity, requiring less time to reach results in the same order of accuracy, and scaling considerably better than the LMI methods as the system dimension is increased.
-Moreover, we propose to use the method described in \cite{Waardeetal2:20} to determine a deadbeat controller from data, and use this controller as the initial stabilizing policy required to start our algorithm.
-Finally, we show that the proposed algorithm is robust against small disturbances in the data measurements of the system.

 This paper makes the following contributions.
-First, we use Willems' Lemma to avoid the need of applying the current estimate of the optimal input to the system, i.e., our method is \emph{off-policy}.
-Applying the estimated input at every iteration is a requirement in most existing Q-learning algorithms like \cite{BrYdBa:94}.
-Although the first off-policy algorithm for discrete-time systems was presented in \cite{KiLeJi:17}, our method requires the computation of fewer parameters and is therefore more efficient.
-Second, we study the computational complexity of our algorithm and show that it outperforms the interior-point methods used to solve optimization problems with LMI constraints.
-Third, we provide explicit conditions for the noise in the data measurements that guarantee convergence and stability of our algorithm.
+First, we use Willems' lemma to design a reinforcement learning algorithm that does not require the application of the current estimate of the optimal input to the system, i.e., our method is \emph{off-policy}.
+This prevents the need to apply a new input and collect new data at every iteration of the algorithm.
+In contrast, applying the estimated input at every iteration is a requirement in many existing reinforcement learning algorithms \cite{BrYdBa:94,MoLeNa:13,JiJi:14,Kiumetal:15,MuWaHe:18,FaGeShMe:18}.
+Second, we study the computational complexity of our algorithm and show that it outperforms other data-based methods in the literature that solve the same LQR problem.
+This computational efficiency comparison is performed in terms of the number of operations required to complete the algorithm, and not in the sense of sample complexity.
+In particular, although the first off-policy algorithm for discrete-time systems was presented in \cite{KiLeJi:17}, our method requires the computation of fewer parameters and is therefore more efficient.
+Moreover, we show that our algorithm is significantly more efficient than the interior-point methods that are used to solve optimization problems with LMI constraints as proposed in \cite{WaMe:21,PeTe:21}.
+Third, we propose to use the method described in \cite{Waardeetal2:20} to determine a deadbeat controller from data, and use this controller as the initial stabilizing policy required to start our algorithm.
+Finally, we show that the proposed algorithm is robust against small disturbances in the data measurements of the system, providing explicit conditions for the noise that guarantee convergence and stability.
 To the best of our knowledge, no such bounds have been reported for any policy iteration algorithm in the literature.